-This project promotes social cohesion and peace in communities at a time when hate is spreading across the world and empowers women through creative expression while improving mental health.
+This project promotes social cohesion and peace in communities, creates climate changemakers at a time when hate is spreading across the world and empowers women through creative expression while improving mental health.
 The project consists of art installations and workshops.

 Building Peace Through the Oceans© consists of 6 canvasses representing different regions of the world, Africa, Asia, Middle East, North America, Latin America and Europe and shows the positive contribution migrants have made in each region.